goauthentik/authentik/website/integrations/template/service.md

 ## What is Service-Name

 > Insert a quick overview of what Service Name is and what it does.
-Simply describe the product and what it is, how it is used, and do not write marketing or sales-oriented content.
+Simply describe the product and what it is, how it is used, and do not include marketing or sales-oriented content.
 >
 > -- https://service.xyz